-New Pathways encourages the development of resident-centered practices and the creation of a nursing home “culture” that is more home-like and less hospital-like.
-New Pathways combines elements of two proven long-term care quality improvement methods, the Eden Alternative, which emphasizes resident quality of life and resident choice, and Wellspring, which emphasizes quality of care and empowerment of frontline staff through specialized training modules and multi-facility collaboration.
+LSC believes in abundant life for all its residents.
+New Pathways encourages the development of resident-centered practices and the creation of a nursing home culture that prioritizes quality of life.
+New Pathways combines elements of the Eden Alternative, which emphasizes resident quality of life and resident choice, and Wellspring, which emphasizes quality of care and empowerment of frontline staff.
 This overall change in the nursing home culture enables residents to make decisions on those simple yet meaningful matters that most of us take for granted, such as when to get up in the morning, when to bathe, or what to eat.

 LSC has also learned that in order to continue on its culture change journey, significant changes would need to be made in the actual physical structure of its nursing homes.
 Instead of following a hospital design, LSC’s newest nursing homes, or senior living communities, are more contemporary and feature small neighborhoods, more private rooms, and more community features like Internet cafes, buffet-style dining, and playgrounds for visiting children.